linuslundahl/good-old-gallery/readme.txt

 5. Widget settings

 == Changelog ==

+= 1.11 =
+* Added missing cache.php file.
+* Remove button on images in galleries is back.

 = 1.1 =
 * Add your own themes in `wp-content/gog-themes` or `wp-content/themes/[active-theme]/gog-themes`, see [Installation](http://wordpress.org/extend/plugins/good-old-gallery/installation/) for more info.